- Flexible Payment Options — ThriveCart can handle practically any online payment method.

-ThriveCart does offer an option to fire an abandoned cart sequence, should a visitor not place an order.
+I should note that ThriveCart gives you the option to fire an abandoned cart sequence should a visitor not place an order.
 However, from my testing, I’ve found this somewhat flaky.
 I use another method instead.

-I personally recommend ActiveCampaign for some of its advanced email automations, but pretty much all of the options can work well with ThriveCart.
+I personally recommend ActiveCampaign for its advanced email automation, but all of these providers work well with ThriveCart.